frankt716/cse-191-fall23/rec03.md

 This could be the collection of all natural numbers, CSE 191 students, UB students, etc.

 Predicate symbols are intended to stand for relations on $`\mathcal{D}`$.
-The logical symbols are interpreted in the same way as propositional logic.
+Logical symbols are interpreted in the same way as propositional logic.
 The two additional logical symbols ($`\forall`$ and $`\exists`$) have the following intended meaning:
 | Logical symbol | Intended meaning                                 |
 |----------------|--------------------------------------------------|